 Now, Sears continues to have an industrial line that has sold through a variety of authorized dealers, and all of these tools are made in the US; these tools are similar to their non-industrial US made counterparts.

-Storage for tools has been typically produced by Waterloo Industries while the air compressors have been manufactured by DeVilbiss Air Power which is a part of DeWalt, and previously by Campbell Hausfeld.
+Storage for tools has been typically produced by Waterloo Industries while the Craftsman air compressor units have been manufactured by DeVilbiss Air Power which is a part of DeWalt, and previously by Campbell Hausfeld.

-The air compressors from Craftsman harnesses the energy of pressurized air and shifts it to kinetic energy, allowing you to do various tasks such as inflating toys or tires to operating air-powered tools such as airbrushes, jackhammers, and drills.
+The Craftsman air compressor is designed to harness the energy of pressurized air and shifts it to kinetic energy, allowing you to do various tasks such as inflating toys or tires to operating air-powered tools such as airbrushes, jackhammers, and drills.

 - Proper Storage